-After an NCAA investigation, six football players were eventually suspended for receiving improper benefits: star quarterback Terrelle Pryor, running back Dan Herron, wide receiver DeVier Posey, offensive lineman Mike Adams, defensive end Solomon Thomas, and linebacker Jordan Whiting.
+After an NCAA investigation, six Ohio State football players were eventually suspended for receiving improper benefits: star quarterback Terrelle Pryor, running back Dan Herron, wide receiver DeVier Posey, offensive lineman Mike Adams, defensive end Solomon Thomas, and linebacker Jordan Whiting

-However, perhaaps the biggest outcome of the scandal came when head coach Jim Tressel — after being suspended for five games with his players — talked with athletic director Gene Smith and university officials, and decided to step down from his position.
+However, perhaps the biggest outcome of the scandal came when head coach Jim Tressel — after being suspended for five games with his players — talked with athletic director Gene Smith and university officials and decided to step down from his position.

-This came after Tressel’s 10th season in Columbus, finishing with a record of 106–22 and 66-14 in Big Ten play.
-He also led the Buckeyes to the National Championship in 2002, beating a stacked Miami Hurricanes team in the Fiesta Bowl for the program’s first title since 1970, and coached quarterback Troy Smith during his Heisman Trophy winning season in 2006.
+This came after Tressel's 10th season in Columbus, finishing with a record of 106-22 and 66-14 in Big Ten play.
+He also led the Buckeyes to the National Championship in 2002, beating a stacked Miami Hurricanes team in the Fiesta Bowl for the program's first title since 1970, and coached quarterback Troy Smith during his Heisman Trophy winning season in 2006.

-The tattoo scandal not only ended his coaching career at Ohio State, but for good.
+"Tattoogate" not only ended his coaching career at OSU, but for good.

 The Tattoo Scandal Aftermath